Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon HD 5770 should in theory be a bit better than the Radeon R7 250X 2GB overall. (explain)
+Memory BandwidthThe Radeon HD 5770 should in theory be a bit faster than the Radeon R7 250X 2GB in general. (explain)

-Texel RateThe Radeon R7 250X 2GB will be a little bit (about 18%) better at anisotropic filtering than the Radeon HD 5770. (explain)
+Texel RateThe Radeon R7 250X 2GB is a bit (approximately 18%) more effective at AF than the Radeon HD 5770. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison